letmebefree/zonetradingmanual/Quick Start/Chart-Indications.md

 Amongst other things, this tells us that the current trend on the W1 chart is up, whilst the trend on the M30 chart is down.

+You will only see values given for the time frames that zones are actually being calculated for.
+Therefore, if you are using the free version of the EA, you will only see trend values for MN1, W1 and D1 time frames.

 [![](https://github.com/letmebefree/zonetradingmanual/raw/master/assets/chart_indicators.png)](https://github.com/letmebefree/zonetradingmanual/blob/master/assets/chart_indicators.png)

 Underneath the trend indicators,, you will see indicators representing the move up and move down for both the current week and the current day.
 The calculation is performed as follows: